FAQS2022-04-10T20:07:45+08:00

 Use the Book Now button to see what’s available.

 Limited Medicare rebates are available for some genetic tests.
-If you are eligible, we will discuss this with you and work with your doctor to arrange a blood sample to be tested at PathWest.
+If you are eligible, we will discuss this with you.

 Genetics is only part of what makes up your health.
 A genetic test won’t tell you that you will or won’t get cancer, but can tell you whether your risk is higher than someone else’s.
 You may be able to access earlier, more frequent or more sensitive cancer screening.
 You may also have other choices to prevent cancer, such as certain medications or preventive surgeries, and it may help you to make different lifestyle choices.
 Any option has benefits and limitations, and a genetic counsellor can talk you through them, and help you decide how you want to manage your risk.
 Even if your genetic test result is normal, a genetic counsellor can tell you if you might still be at risk based on your family history, or reassure you if you are not.